 What are some of the surprises?
 First, there is plenty of research about food choices that prove our unconscious choices on a regular basis.
 According to research, people “decide” how much to eat based upon the box size as much as taste.
 In addition, when the size of a container of snack food is doubled, food consumption automatically increases 30 to 45% of the time.
 We routinely make purchases based upon the colors and shapes of the containers and there are also studies that show that when a food item is described in a fancy and elaborate way, people rate the food as literally tasting better.

-Mlodinow goes on his book to explain even more experiments that prove that our unconscious minds help to create the world we are experiencing.
+Mlodinow goes on in his book to explain even more experiments that prove that our unconscious minds help to create the world we are experiencing.
 Just about all of us routinely buy products and services that we are already familiar with without considering there might be something much better available.
-We purchase stocks when the names are easy to pronounce, tip waiters more when the sun is shining, and vote for political candidates purely on looks alone 69 to 72%.
-We mistakenly imprison people with inaccurate eyewitness identification up to 75% of the time and incorrectly remember life events anywhere from 26 to 80% of the time.
+We purchase stocks when the names are easy to pronounce, tip waiters more when the sun is shining, and vote for political candidates purely on looks alone 69 to 72% of the time.
+We mistakenly imprison people with inaccurate eyewitness identification up to 75% of the time (!!!!) and incorrectly remember life events anywhere from 26 to 80% of the time.
 According to Mlodinow, when we remember things that happened in the past, most of us “smooth out memories” so that they make sense to us.
 One of the studies quoted says, “Whenever anything appeared incomprehensible, it was either omitted or explained by adding content.”
 And all of that editing and adding is based upon what we already believe to be true.
-Again, what we see, hear, choose and remember is largely dependent upon what already fits inside our minds—we are “making it up!
+Again, what we see, hear, choose and remember is largely dependent upon what already fits inside our minds—in other words, we are “making it up!